Henamen21/model_app/readme.md

       http://localhost:8501;

-- Go to your browser at the following address for streamlit:
+- Go to your browser at the following address for gradio:

         http://127.0.0.1:7860; # or
         http://127.0.0.1:7861